case study

 • Year-end heightened season for phishing attacks (benefits enrollment, holidays, etc.)

-AES needed a solution that would help them drive interest in cybersecurity to new levels and make good security behavior a habit.
+They needed a solution that would help them drive interest in cybersecurity to new levels and make good security behavior a habit.
 And they hoped to go a step further, integrating human intelligence into threat detection and response.
-They looked beyond awareness and discovered the Hoxhunt Human Risk Management Platform.

 Hoxhunt vs. legacy security awareness training tools

-Results with Hoxhunt have been clearly superior to the previous SAT tools.
+Tested across multiple test groups, results with Hoxhunt were superior to the aggregate of 3 legacy SAT tools.
 Measurable reduction of risk was achieved after just a few months with Hoxhunt.

 Why these results matter

 Good security posture is a competitive advantage today.
-The evolving threat landscape significantly impacts business operations, particularly given the rise in ransomware and software supply chain attacks.
-As a result, the AES team noted that phishing and training metrics are increasingly requested by external parties, including:
+Threats can significantly impact business operations, particularly given the rise in ransomware and software supply chain attacks.
+The AES team noted that phishing and training metrics are increasingly requested by external parties, such as cyber insurance, customers, and investors.

 Change management: New cyber awareness model